KrisCholakov02/SC4061-Lab-1/README.md

 - Ensure that the **Image Processing Toolbox** is installed before running the script.
 - Check that the images are correctly placed in the `images/` folder and the file paths in the MATLAB script are accurate.
 - If MATLAB throws an error regarding the toolbox, confirm that you have the required license and installation for the Image Processing Toolbox.

----

-## License

-This repository is for educational purposes related to the Computer Vision course.
-All code and images are provided as part of the lab work and are not intended for commercial use.

----

-## Acknowledgments

-This lab is part of the Computer Vision coursework (SC4061/CE4003/CZ4003), and all materials and experiments are aligned with the objectives of the course.
-The MATLAB code provided here builds upon concepts taught during lectures and the lab manual provided by the course instructor.